dubzzz/fast-check/documentation/Arbitraries.md

 > One of the values specified as argument
 >
 > Randomly chooses among the provided values.
 It considers the first value as the default value so that in case of failure it will shrink to it.
 It expects a minimum of one value and throws whether it receives no value as parameters.
 It can easily be used on arrays with `fc.constantFrom(...myArray)`.
->
-> ⚠️ The values will not be cloned by the arbitrary

 *&#8195;Signatures*